 - 1. Communicate effectively both orally and in writing in Standard American English. - 2.
-Make and express critical judgments about issues and ideas after accessing, analyzing, and synthesizing relevant information, using technology where appropriate; use creative and critical thinking skills to weigh the relative merits of opposing positions; and apply knowledge of formal systems of reasoning and logical fallacies in arriving at informed opinions.

-- Apply quantitative methods appropriately; analyze reallife situations using numeric, graphical, and symbolic models, and verbally explain these models; and recognize the impact of mathematics on the sciences, society, and everyday life. - 4.
-Analyze the behavior of people from psychological, sociological, philosophical, and anthropological perspectives, and knowledgeably consider the social, political, and economic implications of human interactions in order to make informed personal and social choices. - Support opinions and make decisions based upon a scientific understanding of the physical and natural world, and appropriately apply the scientific method to test ideas, measure and evaluate results, develop models, solve problems, and generate new ideas. - 6.
+Make and express critical judgments about issues and ideas after accessing, analyzing, and synthesizing relevant information, using technology where appropriate; use creative and critical thinking skills to weigh the relative merits of opposing positions; and apply knowledge of formal systems of reasoning and logical fallacies in arriving at informed opinions. - 3.
+Apply quantitative methods appropriately; analyze real-life situations using numeric, graphical, and symbolic models, and verbally explain these models; and recognize the impact of mathematics on the sciences, society, and everyday life. - 4.
+Analyze the behavior of people from psychological, sociological, philosophical, and anthropological perspectives, and knowledgeably consider the social, political, and economic implications of human interactions in order to make informed personal and social choices. - 5.
+Support opinions and make decisions based upon a scientific understanding of the physical and natural world, and appropriately apply the scientific method to test ideas, measure and evaluate results, develop models, solve problems, and generate new ideas. - 6.
 Demonstrate a sympathetic awareness of the values and beliefs of their own and other cultures; explain the historical dimensions of contemporary affairs and issues; analyze the interactive roles that social, religious, artistic, political, economic, scientific, and technological forces play in society; and engage responsibly in their roles as citizens with issues affecting themselves, their families, their communities, and the world. - 7.
 Demonstrate an aesthetic appreciation of creative and original expression and, making use of natural gifts, acquired knowledge, and the intense discipline of art, engage in creative activities which enrich their quality of life.

-Course Title Credits Electives: Any 100-level or higher course (6 credits) 6 Foundations: Quantitative Reasoning (FQ): Any FQ course 3 Foundations: Written Communication (FW): Three credits of any FW course 3 Oral Communication: SP 151, SP 185, or SP 251 3
+Course Course Title/Category Credits

+Electives: Any 100-level or 6

+higher course (6 credits)

+Foundations: Quantitative 3

+Reasoning (FQ): Any FQ course

+Foundations: Written 3

+Communication (FW): Three

+credits of any FW course

+Oral Communication: SP 151, SP 3

+181, SP 231, or SP 251

+Course Course Title/Category Credits

+Diversification: Arts (DA), 3

+Humanities (DH), or Literatures

+(DL)

+Diversification: Biological 3

-Course Title Credits Diversification: Arts (DA), Humanities (DH), or Literatures (DL) 3 Diversification: Biological Sciences (DB) or Physical Sciences (DP): Any DB or DP course 3
+Sciences (DB) or Physical

+Sciences (DP): Any DB or DP

+course

-Diversification: Laboratory 1 (science) (DY): Any DY course
+Diversification: Laboratory 1

+(science) (DY): Any DY course

-Electives: Any 100-level or 6 higher course (6 credits)
+Electives: Any 100-level or 6

+higher course (6 credits)

-Foundations: Global and 3 Multicultural Perspectives (FG): Any FGA, FGB, or FGC course
+Foundations: Global and 3

+Multicultural Perspectives (FG):

+Any FGA, FGB, or FGC course

-- 1. Diversification: Arts (DA), Humanities (DH), and Literatures (DL): A total of 6 credits is required (maximum of 3 credits from any one group).
-Take 3 credits in Semesters 2 and 3. - 2.
+- Diversification: Arts (DA), Humanities (DH), and Literatures (DL): A total of 6 credits are required.
+The DA, DH, or DL courses should be taken in Semesters 2 and 3.
+The 6 credits must be from two different designations. - 2.
 Diversification: Biological Sciences (DB)/Physical Sciences (DP): Only 1 DB course and 1 DP course is required.
-If DB is taken in Semester 2, the DP course should be fulfilled in Semester 3 or vice versa. - Diversification: Laboratory (science) (DY): Only 1 DY course is required and can be fulfilled in Semester 2 or 3. - 4.
-Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits is required.
-Take 3 credits in Semesters 2 and 3.
-Two courses from different time periods are required.
+If the DB course is taken in Semester 2, the DP course should be fulfilled in Semester 3 or vice versa. - 3.
+Diversification: Laboratory (science) (DY): Only 1 DY course is required and may be completed in Semester 2 or 3. - 4.
+Foundations: Global and Multicultural Perspectives (FG): A total of 6 credits are required.
+The FG courses should be taken in Semesters 2 and 3.
+Any two courses with different FG designations are required.